Do You Have a Leak Under Your Slab? Here's What To Do.

 Stopping a Leak Under Slab

 Going without fresh water can be inconvenient.
-However, if the leak is significant in volume, it is essential you turn your water off, and leave it off until the leak is repaired.
-Any significant water flow under your slab, may erode your home's foundation and cause serious and costly damage.
+However, if the leak is significant, you must turn off the water and leave it off until the leak is repaired.
+Any substantial water flow under your slab can erode your home's foundation and cause serious, costly damage.

-Here at Repipe Specialists, we do our best to prioritize customers who have active leaks, and may be without fresh water supply.
+At Repipe Specialists, we prioritize customers with active leaks and those who may be without fresh water supply.
 Give us a call to schedule a free quote (be sure to mention you have an active leak).
-Our full home repipes only take 1 or 2 days, and we'll get your fresh water running again ASAP.
+Our full home repipes take only 1 or 2 days, and we'll get your fresh water running again ASAP.

 TOC